walmartlabs/thorax/README.md

 ## Routers & Layout

-Thorax + Lumbar expects that you create one router of the same name as the module, per module.
-In the example project there is a `hello-world` module and a corresponding `js/routers/hello-world.js` file.
+In your `lumbar.json` file you can specify the modules that compose your application.
+Each module is composed of routes, scripts, styles and templates.
+Thorax + Lumbar creates an internal router that listens to all routes in the application, lazily loading modules then calling a method on the router in that module as you would normally expect in a Backbone application.
 ### create *Application.Router.create(module, protoProps [,classProps])*

-Returns an `Application.Router` subclass.
-The module object will be automatically available inside the router file assuming it is part of a module.
+Generate an `Application.Router` subclass.
+The `module` object will be automatically available inside the router file.
+Thorax expects that you create one router of the same name as the module, per module.
+In the example project there is a `hello-world` module and a corresponding `js/routers/hello-world.js` file.

     Application.Router.create(module, {
       index: function() {}